Are Eggshells Good for Snake Plants?

 Add to Compost Pile

 Remember this: Excess use of eggshell powder isn’t recommended.
-Use not more than 5 percent of total compost volume.
+Use not more than 5 percent of the total compost volume.

 When ready, you can fertilize your snake plant with compost.
 This will ensure the plant gets balanced nutrients to thrive.

-Add to the soil
+Add to the soil.

 As mentioned, it slowly releases its nutrients to the growing soil.